 Other School Options

 Aspiring nurses may also seek training at schools located in other New York City boroughs.
-CUNY Hunter College, part of the City University of New York, is roughly two miles away from the downtown.
-Phillips Beth Israel School of Nursing is a private, not-for-profit school located about three miles away from downtown Manhattan.
+CUNY Hunter College, part of the City University of New York, is roughly two miles away from Queens.
+Phillips School of Nursing at Mt.
+Sinai Beth Israel is a private, not-for-profit school located about three miles away from Queens.